Kemar101/HT16K33/README.md

 <img src="https://raw.githubusercontent.com/Kemar101/HT16K33/master/display.jpg" width="500" />

 # Production Testing
 In order to mass produce this project I would try and buy every thing in bulk.
 For example instead of trying to buy 100 raspberry pie for $100 can contact the retailer that sell to get and discount in bulk.
-The same thing would apply for the
+The same thing would apply for the Acrylic Sheet buying them in bulk or multiple large sheets.